 Direct Debit is typically used for taking regular payments such as household bills, subscriptions, memberships, and so on.
 It can, however, also be used for one off payments.
 Direct Credit, as previously explained, is a secure service allowing organisations to transfer or receive payments directly into another account.
 This service enables business to transfer money securely and simply, without the high costs that can be associated with traditional method of payment processing.

-The Bacs Approved Software Service (BASS) consists of a rigorous testing progress that allows software suppliers to be approved and accredited by Bacs.
+The Bacs Approved Software Service (BASS) consists of a rigorous testing process that allows software suppliers to be approved and accredited by Bacs.
 Once approved, it allows companies who go through the process to connect to the Bacstel-IP network, this being a delivery channel which gives corporate users secure online access to Bacs.
 All Bacstel-IP software is approved by Bacs before reaching the marketplace, meaning users can be reassured that the software has surpassed all of the set quality standards, reducing any chance of payment errors and enhancing control and protection of Bacs submission.